art-from-the-machine/Mantella/docs/pages/issues_qna.md

 This is either an issue with the path set for `skyrim_folder` in MantellaSoftware/config.ini, an issue with the installation of PapyrusUtil, or you are not running Skyrim via SKSE (please see the included readme.txt file in SKSE's downloaded folder for instructions on how to use it).
 If it is either of the latter two issues an error should display in-game when you cast the spell.

-Some VR users miss that there is a separate VR version of PapyrusUtil, double check that you have downloaded this version of the mod if you are a VR user (it should be under the Miscallaneous Files section of the Nexus download page).
+Some VR users miss that there is a separate VR version of PapyrusUtil, double check that you have downloaded this version of the mod if you are a VR user (it should be under the Miscellaneous Files section of the Nexus download page).
 To put it another way, if you have `PapyrusUtil AE SE - Scripting Utility Function` in your modlist, you have the wrong version.

 If you are an SE user, please double check your Skyrim version by right-clicking its exe file in your Skyrim folder and going to Properties -> Details.
 The "File version" should be listed here.
 If it is 1.6 or above, you actually have Skyrim AE, not SE (its confusing I know), so please download the AE versions of the required mods.
 You can tell if PapyrusUtil is working by checking if you have a file called `_mantella__skyrim_folder.txt` in your `skyrim_folder` path.